DanTrofimov/informatics-practice-1st/README.md

-rep for inf tasks from 1st course
+rep for inf tasks from the 1st course